 A user who can log in as

-In sum, you cannot have a safe MySQL Cluster if it is directly accessible from outside your local network.
+In sum, you cannot have a safe NDB Cluster if it is directly accessible from outside your local network.

 capabilities, you should not simply convert the system tables in